-Pact has entered into a number of strategic partnering arrangements with third parties and / or associates and jointly controlled entities.
+Pact has entered into a number of strategic partnering arrangements with third parties and/or associates and jointly controlled entities.
 The following are entities that Pact have significant influence or joint control over:

-Entity Principal place of operation About Pact's ownership interest Carryir ıg Value \$'000 • 2021 2020 Spraypac Products (NZ) Ltd (Spraypac) (1) New Zealand Is an associate company distributing plastic bottles and related spray products.
-50% 776 976 Weener Plastop Asia Inc (Weener) (1) Philippines A joint venture with Weener Plastik GMBH which manufactures plastic jars and bottles for the Personal Care, Food & Beverage and Home Care markets.
-1,861 2,133 Gempack Weener (Gempack) (1) Thailand A joint venture with Weener Plastik GMBH which manufactures plastic jars and bottles for the Personal Care, Food & Beverage and Home Care markets.
-16,156 20,632 Weener Plastop Indonesia Inc (1) Indonesia A joint venture with Weener Plastik GMBH which manufactures closures and roll-on balls for the Personal Care and Home Care markets.
-3,273 3,012 Australian Recycled Plastics Pty Ltd (1) Australia A joint venture which processes kerbside collected recyclable plastic materials to produce PET flake and HDPE flake simultaneously.
-50.8% 4,037 3,903 Circular Plastics Australia Pty Ltd (Circular Plastics) (2) Australia A joint venture that will recycle PET bottles to produce new bottles and food and beverage packaging.
-9,007 Changzhou Viscount Oriental Mould Co Ltd (Oriental Mould) (3) China Is an associate company, which is a manufacturer of moulds, of which a proportion is purchased by the local Chinese subsidiaries of Viscount Plastics (China) Pty Ltd. - 220
+Entity Principal place of operation About Pact's wnership interest c arrying value \$'000 2021 2020 Spraypac Products (NZ) Ltd (Spraypac) (1) New Zealand Is an associate company distributing plastic bottles and related spray products.
+50% 776 976 Weener Plastop Asia Inc (Weener) (1) Philippines A joint venture with Weener Plastik GMBH which manufactures plastic jars and bottles for the personal care, food and beverage and home care markets.
+50% 1,861 2,133 Gempack Weener (Gempack) (1) Thailand A joint venture with Weener Plastik GMBH which manufactures plastic jars and bottles for the personal care, food and beverage and home care markets.
+50% 16,156 20,632 Weener Plastop Indonesia Inc (1) Indonesia A joint venture with Weener Plastik GMBH which manufactures closures and roll-on balls for the personal care and home care markets.
+50% 3,273 3,012 Australian Recycled Plastics Pty Ltd (1) Australia A joint venture which processes kerbside collected recyclable plastic materials to produce PET flake and HDPE flake simultaneously.
+50.8% 4,037 3,903 Circular Plastics Australia Pty Ltd (Circular Australia A joint venture that will recycle PET bottles to produce new bottles and food and beverage packaging.
+Plastics) (2) 40% 9,007 - Changzhou Viscount Oriental (Oriental Mould) (3) China Is an associate company, which is a manufacturer of moulds, of which a proportion is purchased by the local Chinese subsidiaries of Viscount Plastics (China) Pty Lt d.
+40% 220